About the Author

 He is a passionate, lifelong opponent of the instant replay in sports.

 This Was Never About Basketball is Craig’s debut novel.
 All Roads Lead to Lawrence is the book’s sequel.
-The author is currently hard at work on the final book of this Zeke Archer young-adult basketball trilogy, set for worldwide publication in April of 2021.
+The author is currently hard at work on the final book of this Zeke Archer young-adult basketball trilogy, set for worldwide publication on Dec.
+8, 2020.